Engineering

 Snapshot of system dashboard for escalations system.
 It shows similarly unhealthy looking red numbers to our overview dashboard for the amount of escalations due to be advanced.

-While we’re under very high load, we know that the time between someone being escalated to, and receiving a notification is still pretty comfortably under 1s on average—we don’t need to worry immediately.
+While we’re under a very high load, we know that the time between someone being escalated to, and receiving a notification is still pretty comfortably under 1s on average—we don’t need to worry immediately.

 We can see exactly which organization is producing this volume, filter our logs to see examples, and use the log tables in our dashboard to dig further into the specific requests.